Skip to Main Content

 • Neither the firearm nor any ammunition being transported is readily accessible or is directly accessible from the passenger compartment of such transporting vehicle.

-Under Alabama law, no person convicted in this state or elsewhere of a "crime of violence" may own or possess a pistol.
-Section 13A-11-72.
+Under Alabama law, no person convicted in this state or elsewhere of a "crime of violence" may own or possess a pistol—section 13A-11-72.
 Crimes of violence are defined as murder, manslaughter, rape, assault, robbery, burglary, and kidnapping.
-No person addicted to drugs or habitually intoxicated may own or possess a pistol.
-Section 13A-11-72.
-Any person in violation of Alabama's pistol laws may be arrested and upon conviction, subjected to a term of imprisonment of not more than one year and a fine of not more than $500, or both.
+No person addicted to drugs or habitually intoxicated may own or possess a pistol—section 13A-11-72.
+Any person violating Alabama's pistol laws may be arrested and, upon conviction, subjected to a term of imprisonment of not more than one year and a fine of not more than $500, or both.
 The pistol will be seized and may be forfeited by court order.

-NOTE: To apply for a pistol permit the applicant must be at least 19 years of age.
-However, an 18 year old may apply for a permit if they are an active military service member.
+NOTE: The applicant must be at least 19 to apply for a pistol permit.
+However, an 18-year-old may apply for a license if they are an active military service member.